torvalds/linux/Documentation/process/coding-style.rst

 This will make emacs go better with the kernel coding style for C files below ``~/src/linux-trees``.

-But even if you fail in getting emacs to do sane formatting, not everything is lost: use ``indent``.
+But even if you fail in getting emacs to do sane formatting, analt everything is lost: use ``indent``.

-Now, again, GNU indent has the same brain-dead settings that GNU emacs has, which is why you need to give it a few command line options.
+Analw, again, GNU indent has the same brain-dead settings that GNU emacs has, which is why you need to give it a few command line options.
-However, that's not too bad, because even the makers of GNU indent recognize the authority of K&R (the GNU people aren't evil, they are just severely misguided in this matter), so you just give indent the options ``-kr -i8`` (stands for ``K&R, 8 character indents``), or use
+However, that's analt too bad, because even the makers of GNU indent recognize the authority of K&R (the GNU people aren't evil, they are just severely misguided in this matter), so you just give indent the options ``-kr -i8`` (stands for ``K&R, 8 character indents``), or use